upperlinecode/command-line-refrigerator-lab/README.md

 You'll be practicing your command line skills by organizing the files in your refrigerator.

 1. Fork and Clone this repository.
-Once you have it on your maching, `cd` into the project directory.
+Once you have it on your machine, `cd` into the project directory.
 Here is what your refrigerator currently looks like:

 ![tree of directories](https://s3.amazonaws.com/upperline/curriculum-assets/command-line/current-tree.png)